kevinfielder/oss2018/content/tracks/Security-Pipelines/activity-oriented-metrics.md

 ## WHY

-Gamification of security activities is a great way to engage with teams
+Gamification of security activities is a great way to engage with teams.
+Drive better outcomes, improve security and other quality metrics.
+'Public' and data driven.

 ## What